By Vicky · Published Mar. 8th, 2021 · Updated Nov. 23rd, 2022

 - Poacher’s Stream is another beautiful but shorter hike in the area

-- Read more about Injisuthi Camp or the Drakensberg in our guide (coming soon).
+- Read more about Injisuthi Camp or our Drakensberg Road Trip.

-The trail heads upwards, and becomes flatter.
+The trail heads upwards and soon becomes flatter.
 Keep going straight, ignoring the paths heading off to the left (you will come back this way).
 There’s a handy bench with beautiful views to sit and recover your breath.

 As you continue along the path, views of the steep rocky cliffs of the high berg will come into sight.
 For us, these were initially covered by clouds, but they soon began to lift.
 The sun shining on the mountains was beautiful.

 After 2.5 km from the start, you cross a stream and turn sharply left, up into Cataract Valley itself.
 This is a much narrower valley off the broader one you have been walking in up until now.
 There’s a little bit of vegetation overhanging the path, but the path itself is mainly clear.
 There are a few stream crossings, but none too difficult (unless the streams are in flood when the snow melts).

-The paths heads left, zigzagging up a fairly steep slope and leading you out of the valley to the hills above.
+The path heads left, zigzagging up a fairly steep slope and leading you out of the valley to the hills above.
 This is the highest point on the walk, and there are fantastic views from here.
 Soon after we reached this point, the clouds descended, and we couldn’t see the high mountains for the rest of our hike.

 The trail then heads down, into a new valley.
 The trails cuts across the valley slope, heading upstream to the centre of the valley.
 There is a small trail that leads only towards the waterfall (above right).
 This isn’t the right way, it’s a dead end.
 The slope towards the waterfall is slippery and overgrown, so I wouldn’t recommend trying to reach it.